 3. Then there’s the “M” word – meditation.
 Most people are scared of it because they think you have to sit on the floor ohm-ing for an hour.
 Not true.
-Meditation is just withdrawing your focus from the outside world, going inward.
+Meditation is withdrawing your focus from the outside world, going inward.
 It’s not having zero thoughts.
+That’s a misnomer.

 Everyone has five minutes a day they can do this.
 Everyone.
 If you work in an office, shut the door if you have one, close your eyes for five or put in your earbuds and tune out.
 Same applies at home – take five.
 Settle the mind.
 You can do it while cooking by focusing on what you’re doing, not letting the monkey run wild.

 4. Food can also affect the monkey mind.
 Do your best to remove stimulants – coffee, yes, I said it – sugar, processed foods and alcohol.
 Yep, I know, all the “fun” foods, right?
 Once you get used to eliminating most or all of them you won’t miss them, I promise.
-Stimulants affect the mind because it causes us to produce more thoughts, usually anxiety producing ones, the opposite of what we want.
+Stimulants affect the mind because they cause the brain to produce more thoughts, usually anxiety producing ones, the opposite of what we want.

 5. Alcohol is a depressant so it can produce depressing thoughts, which are usually fear based.
+Once the fear kicks in, the anxiety starts.
 Many of our thoughts are fear based if you stop to examine them.

 6. I am not an advocate of prescription medications but if you feel comfortable with them, you may look into something for anxiety if your monkey is that wild.
 There are plenty of supplements that will also help calm your thoughts, in fact, there is one called Calm Thoughts, and others that reduce adrenaline production.
 Adrenaline stimulates the monkey.
 It’s like crack for the monkey.